What is eCommerce Logistics & How does it Work? Know 10 Latest Trends in 2022

 - Storage Space needed: It is important for businesses to understand the scale of their operations and how much storage space they would need for available, unsold inventory.

 After assessing all the requirements that are needed in different areas, eCommerce retailers can scout for eCommerce logistics companies that offer the same services.

 It is important to weigh your options as per the following criteria to find the best eCommerce logistics partner:

-Performance History: The performance of eCommerce logistics companies influences the operations of an online retailer.
+Performance History: The performance of these companies influences the operations of an online retailer.
 Therefore the eCommerce business must collect all the relevant information on their past performance to analyse their track record, and identify certain failures and how they were addressed.

-same-day or next-day deliveries have become the norm these days, and the eCommerce logistics company must be able to provide these services.
+same-day or next-day deliveries have become the norm these days, and the logistics company for eCommerce must be able to provide these services.
 If the eCommerce business has certain demands, the eCommerce logistics partner must keep a provision for exceptional distribution timelines like 10-minute deliveries without affecting the service quality.

 Omnichannel Presence: With severe competition coupled with rising customer expectations, it has become essential for businesses to employ multiple channels for order fulfillment.
 Before onboarding an eCommerce logistics provider, the business must ascertain if the 3PL company has an omnichannel presence to be able to reach as many customers as possible.

 Besides distribution, the partner should also provide multiple channels to ensure seamless communication and data flow between the two organisations.